Trade in goods and services and the single market – why does it matter?

 This indicator measures single market integration by the development of trade within the EU and with the rest of the world over time.
 Trade is defined as the average between imports and exports.
 Data are in nominal values and monthly.

-The first chart shows the coefficient of the price variation of price level indices (in purchasing power parity GDP) for the EU and the euro area, respectively.
+The first chart shows the coefficient of variation of prices (in purchasing power parity GDP) for the EU.
 This is an indicator of price dispersion across Member States.

 The second chart shows the average growth rate of the coefficient.